 Suggested Resource: Husband-Coached Childbirth: The Bradley Method of Natural Childbirth

-- Thinking about working with the contractions
+Thinking about working with the contractions

-- Keeping my eyes on the prize
+Keeping my eyes on the prize

-- Giving myself time goals
+Giving myself time goals

 This advice came from my doctor during the transition phase that seemed to take for-ev-er with Andrew’s birth.
-I was having a really hard time not pushing while I worked from an 8 to a 9 to go-time, and she told me, “Focus on the next 20 minutes.
+I was having a really hard time not pushing while I worked towards go-time, and she told me, “Focus on the next 20 minutes.
 You can do anything for 20 minutes.
 I’ll come back and check on you then.”

-I hope that gives you the extra encouragement and techniques you need to experience the kind of labor and delivery you desire!
+I hope that gives you the extra encouragement and techniques you need to experience the kind of labor and delivery you desire.
 Feel free to share it with anyone you know who might be considering a natural delivery.

 Additional articles & resources: